Yandex Cloud

 ispell_sample.dict ispell_sample.affix

-5. Link the dictionary named my_dictionary and other dictionaries with the word token type.
+5. Link my_dictionary and other dictionaries to the word token type.

-Token is a word or phrase being searched for.
-It is specified in the search query and displayed in the full-text search results.
+A token is a search word or phrase.
+You specify it in the search query and it appears in the full-text search results.

 ALTER TEXT SEARCH CONFIGURATION public.my_config